 - When walking your dog, maintain social distancing at all times and avoid other people, dogs and shared spaces as much as possible.
 Follow guidelines on minimising your exposure when outside (e.g. avoid touching surfaces, stay at least 1.5m away from other people and dogs, and wash your hands well with soap and water immediately when you return to the house) and leave your shoes at the front door to minimise any particles from outside being brought into the house.
 For the same reason, it may be helpful to wash your dog’s paws with dog shampoo and water when you bring them back inside.

-There are now over four million cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
+There are now many millions of cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
 In all cases, it is thought that the source of the infection for these animals was one or more persons with confirmed or suspected COVID-19.
 Just a very small number of infected animals have shown some mild signs of illness.

 There is no evidence of companion animals, livestock or wildlife in Australia being infected or becoming ill with SARS-CoV-2.